excellalabs/feature-flag-toolkit/ruby/README.md

     * Here's a quick setup guide: https://riptutorial.com/devise/example/12284/installation-or-setup
  * Most of the endpoints have not been incorporated with the front-end so you're going to have to use an HTTP client
  * Session is only stored in a browser rather than an HTTP client
     * As a result, to retrieve certain flags for a User, it has to be done through the front-end while all other endpoints can be used on the HTTP client

+## JSON Examples
+ * create_flag
+    * {
+      "description": "string",
+      "key": "string"
+      }

+ * create_segment
+    * {
+      	"description": "string",
+      	"rollout_percent": int
+      }

+ * create_constraint
+    * {
+        "property": "string",
+        "operator": "string",
+        "value": "string"
+      }